Configuration Reference

 Search Modes

-The search_mode field controls how search queries are executed:
+The search_mode field controls how search queries are

 - vector (default) — cosine similarity on embeddings.
 Best for semantic/conceptual queries.